 Undergraduate students in recording arts programs may take courses to develop an appreciation for the cultural impact of music.
 They can also delve into coursework that addresses critical writing and music journalism, music genres or music production stages.
 Programs may offer courses that focus on issues such as:

 - Ear training

 Individuals who earn recording arts bachelor's degrees can find careers in the music and recording industries.
 Possible employers include production companies or record labels.
 Graduates can find positions as:

 - Audio producers

 Employment Outlook and Salary Information

-Sound engineering technicians earned an annual median salary of $53,330 as of May 2015, with those working in the computer systems design industry earning the top wages.
-From 2014-2024, an 8% increase in jobs is predicted by the U.S. Bureau of Labor Statistics (BLS) for these technicians.
+Sound engineering technicians earned an annual median salary of $52,390 as of May 2018, with those working in the motion picture and video industries earning the top wages.
+From 2018-2028, a 2% increase in jobs is predicted by the U.S. Bureau of Labor Statistics (BLS) for these technicians.
 Television companies and theaters continuously need sound engineering technicians to ensure the audio quality of films and shows.